OutSystems/docs-odc/src/eap/monitor-apps.md

 * Application issues such as a slow query warnings
 * Activity logs showing which users are logging into an app as well as publishing or deploying

 **Integration Log** - helps you understand how quickly your app is responding to incoming requests and external services.
-This log shows the the amount of time it takes to complete an action in a given period.
+This log shows the the amount of time it takes to complete actions in a given period.
+For example, this log shows how long it takes to get:

+* User information for a Rest (consume) action
+* HTML for a SOAP (Expose) action